cms-tsg-fog/training/openstack.md

 Once you're inside tmux:

 - <kbd>CTRL</kbd>+<kbd>S</kbd> then <kbd>D</kbd> to detach and go back to the normal shell
 - <kbd>CTRL</kbd>+<kbd>S</kbd> then <kbd>$NUMBER</kbd> to go to $NUMBER tab
 - <kbd>CTRL</kbd>+<kbd>S</kbd> then <kbd>N</kbd> to create a new tab

-on tab 0 you should see the RateMon API server running.
+On tab 0 you should see the RateMon API server running.
+If you try `tmux attach -t 0` and get `no sessions`, then you can start a new one by running just `tmux`.
+To kill a session, run `tmux kill-session -t 0`.

+### NGINX

+To check what is happening with `nginx`, you can run `systemctl status nginx`.
+If it is green and shows "running" then it is functioning properly.
+To start or to stop:
+- `systemctl start nginx`
+- `systemctl stop nginx`